 |

-The Wind From Nowhere lifts a tank into the air, while The Drought has turned a Cadillac Coupe de Ville into a memorial of chrome and streamlined angularity, its rocketship rear styling and flared tail fins an epitaph to the flamboyance of the American automobile. |
+The Wind From Nowhere flips a tank while The Drought transforms a Cadillac into a memorial of chrome and streamlined angularity, its rocketship rear styling and flared tail fins an epitaph to the flamboyance of the American automobile. |

 |